guhan24022003/snake-game-project/README.md

-#Snake-game-project
+# Snake Game Project

-A classic Snake Game built using web technologies and Python logic.
-This project demonstrates basic game mechanics, collision detection, and score management.
+A classic arcade-style Snake Game built to provide a smooth and interactive gaming experience.
+This project demonstrates the use of web technologies and backend logic to create a fun, responsive game.

-Developer: Guhan

-Technologies Used
+# Features
+Responsive Gameplay:
+The game adjusts to different screen sizes and provides a seamless experience.

+Score Tracking:
+Real-time score display to track your progress during the game.

+Clean User Interface:
+Simple and attractive design focused on the classic snake game aesthetic.

+# Tech Stack
-Frontend: HTML5, CSS3, JavaScript
+Frontend:
-Backend/Logic: Python
-Version Control: GitHub

-How to Play

-Clone the project: Download or clone the repository to your local machine.
-Open the Game: Launch index.html in any modern web browser.
-Controls: Use the Arrow Keys (Up, Down, Left, Right) to control the snake.
-Objective: Eat the food to grow longer and increase your score.
-Avoid hitting the walls or your own tail!

-Project Structure

-index.html: The main entry point for the game. style.css: Contains the styling and layout. script.js: Handles the game movement and front-end logic. app.py: Python implementation/logic for the game.
-README.md: Project documentation.
+HTML, CSS, and JavaScript for the game interface and logic.

+Backend:
+Python for additional backend processing and logic.

+# Developed by
+Guhan Dakshinamoorthy

+Contact: guhanvikas@gmail.com